minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

 #### Figure 5: The tragic ending of a Hangman game.
 ![The tragic ending of a Hangman game.](figure5.png)

-## Part III -- Reading the lexicon from a date file
+## Part III -- Reading the lexicon from a data file

 Part III of this assignment is by far the easiest and requires considerably less than half a page of code.
 The only problem is that you won’t have seen the Java